Previous dayApril 11, 2026Next day

 112.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.4 earthquake 146 km ESE of Kokopo, Papua New Guinea at 18:02 UTC on April 11, 2026.
-This was a intermediate depth earthquake, focused at 112.1 km depth.
-The epicenter is at -4.660°, 153.549°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 4.4 event was detected 146 km ESE of Kokopo, Papua New Guinea on April 11, 2026, with origin time 18:02 UTC.
+The hypocenter lay at 112.1 km, placing this in the intermediate depth category.
+Geolocation places the event at -4.660°N, 153.549°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11